mermaid-js/mermaid/docs/community/development.md

 If it is not in the documentation, it's like it never happened.
 Wouldn't that be sad?
 With all the effort that was put into the feature?

 The docs are located in the `packages/mermaid/src/docs` folder and are written in Markdown.
 Just pick the right section and start typing.
-If you want to propose changes to the structure of the documentation, such as adding a new section or a new file you do that via the **[sidebar](https://github.com/mermaid-js/mermaid/edit/develop/src/docs/_sidebar.md)**.

-> **All the documents displayed in the GitHub.io page are listed in [sidebar.md](https://github.com/mermaid-js/mermaid/edit/develop/src/docs/_sidebar.md)**.

 The contents of <https://mermaid-js.github.io/mermaid/> are based on the docs from the `master` branch.
 Updates committed to the `master` branch are reflected in the [Mermaid Docs](https://mermaid-js.github.io/mermaid/) once released.

+### Documentation organization: sidebar navigation

+If you want to propose changes to how the documentation is _organized_, such as adding a new section or re-arranging or renaming a section, you must update the **sidebar navigation.**

+The sidebar navigation is defined in [the vitepress configuration file config.ts](../.vitepress/config.ts).

 ### How to Contribute to Documentation